szerpa17/cross-sell-predictions/README.md

 Correlation analysis was also conducted, which allowed for the identification of the age and vehicle age relationship.
 ![Correlation Matrix](images/corr_matrix.png)

 ## Model Selection
-This task was identified as a classification problem due to the mutltiple customer attribute combinations.
+This task was identified as a classification problem due to the presence of multiple customer attribute combinations.
 By using K-Nearest Neighbors (KNN), data points can be classified based on their proximity and association to other available data.

 ## Building the Model
 ### Data Preprocessing